Easy Cajun Shrimp Recipe

 ingredients to make cajun shrimp on a flat gray surface

-How to make this Cajun shrimp recipe
+How to make Cajun shrimp

 • Heat the oil in a large skillet over medium-high heat.